alicja-begovic/alicja-begovic/README.md

 - Git,
 - Github.

-## Technologies which I want to learn
+## Technologies that I want to learn

 - TypeScript,
 - C#,